wpbrown/azmeta-pipeline/README.md

 This tutorial assumes you are using Bash.
 If you are not using the Azure Cloud Shell, sign in to Azure CLI with `az login`.

 Ensure the correct subscription is the default (`az account show`).
-You can change the default with `az account set`.
+You can change the default with `az account set -s ...`.

 ```bash
 # Basic Info